jan-niklas-schneider/x06-decoder/README.md

 ---

-## Data Source
+## Data License

-The station database is based on publicly available information from:
+The station database used in this project is derived from publicly available information provided by priyom.org and is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.

 https://priyom.org/diplomatic-stations/russia/x06

-This project is for educational and technical demonstration purposes.
-All rights to the original data remain with the respective authors.

 ## License